Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Introduction

 \section{Introduction}

-Solid packings of dry grains are disordered, amorphous structures that are created through external driving at zero temperature \cite{Alexander,Oxtoby2002DFT}.
-In spite of their structural similarities to amorphous solids at finite temperatures, the question of what imparts rigidity to these granular solids poses even more difficulties.
+Solid packings of dry grains are amorphous structures that are created through external driving at zero temperature.
 In the last couple of decades, much progress has been made in analyzing the problem of the glass transition~\cite{karmakar2009growing,parisi2010mean,kurchan2011glasses,biroli2011glass}, and the nature of rigidity of disordered solids.
-In these systems, either density or temperature change induces a transition from a fluid to an amorphous solid.
-The amorphous solid acquires a shear-rigidity because of a persistent pattern in the positions of the particles~\cite{Alexander}: a pattern that is difficult to quantify\cite{Kurchan_Levine} but is known to exist.
+In these systems, either density or temperature {changes induce} a transition from a fluid to an amorphous solid.
+The amorphous solid acquires a shear-rigidity because of a persistent pattern in the positions of the particles~\cite{Alexander}: a pattern that is difficult to quantify~\cite{Kurchan_Levine} but is known to exist.
+In spite of their structural similarities to amorphous solids at finite temperatures, the question of what imparts rigidity to granular solids poses additional challenges because of the absence of any cohesive interactions between the grains and because of the absence of thermal fluctuations. { In this paper, we address the question of rigidity of dry grains by analyzing the persistence of patterns in both positions and contact forces.}

-Jamming of frictionless soft grains, which has been extensively studied over the last two decades~\cite{van2010jamming,corey_simul}, is also a transition from a fluid to a disordered solid.
-This occurs deep in the glass phase and is characterized by the onset of mechanical equilibrium.
-This phenomenon can be described within the concept of isostaticity\cite{corey_simul,Wyart:2005kb} and the jamming transition occurs at some protocol dependent density at which the structure becomes isostatic\cite{Chaudhuri:2010fk}.